 Premium Movie Channels

-Another reason why you might be hanging onto your cable TV subscription is for the premium movie channels like HBO, Cinemax, or Starz.
-Oftentimes, you might have to choose the most expensive plan just to access these channels.
-With Sling, you only have to pay for the movie network you want.
+Another reason why you might be hanging onto your cable TV subscription is for the premium movie channels.
+Oftentimes, you might have to choose the most expensive plan to access these channels.
+With Sling, you can only pay for the movie network you want.

 With Sling TV, you can stream the following premium movie networks:

 - UP Faith and Family